 Team development is assisted by daily sessions after lunch when resumés of the day's activities and briefings for the next day can be commented on.
 The daily sessions after siesta when we are washing and sorting finds also bring everybody together in one place involved in common activities related to the finds from the day and sorting those which have dried out from the previous day.
-These work sessions may be followed by one of the three talks M.J.Walker gives to each group: about the Project itself, about Plio-Pleistocene Human Evolution, and about the origin and evolution of Neanderthals.
+These work sessions may be followed by seminars or talks.
 On other days, there is time for leisure and relaxation before dinner.
-On other than R&R days, and whenever administrative matters do not demand that he absent himself after 20.00 hours, M.J.Walker has tried to be present with the group upto and during Dinner and quite often has joined with all our members after Dinner in visiting local entertainments.
-Increasdingly administrative and representational obligations intrude on my time, when co-directors María Haber and Mariano López take full charge.
+On other than R&R days, and whenever administrative matters do not demand that he absent himself after 20.00 hours, Michael Walker has tried to be present with the group upto and during dinner and sometimes has joined with all our members after dinner in visiting local entertainments.
+Increasdingly administrative and representational obligations intrude on his time, when co-directors María Haber and Mariano López take full charge.
 Very many senior site helpers join in after-dinner events and our new helpers usually have a good time with them.

 It is anticipated that helpers will take part in guided excursions to archaeological and historical sites of interest.
 We have found these to offer excellent opportunities for group development in surroundings which provide a complete alternative to those of the work situation at our two sites.
 Everybody gets to know not only each other, but also something new, interesting and different.
-We try to take in local bars and eating places, and sample local food an wine.
+We try to take in local bars and eating places, and sample local food and wine.